The Shamanic Poet

-‘Into the Wolf’, my first poetry collection, will be published by Iron Press on March 30, 2023.
+‘Into the Wolf’, my first poetry collection, is out now from Iron Press.

 The Shamanic Poet writes under two names; Damon Leigh and Robert Best.
 Which of these, if either, is his real name, matters not.